vinifmor/bauh/README.md

 ## bauh

 Graphical user interface to manage your Linux applications (packages) (old **fpakman**).
 It currently supports Flatpak, Snap and AUR packaging types.
-When you launch **bauh** you will see a management panel where you can search, update, install and uninstall applications.
+When you launch **bauh** you will see a management panel where you can search, update, install, uninstall and launch applications.
 You can also downgrade some applications depending on the package technology.

 It has a **tray mode** (see **Settings** below) that attaches the application icon to the system tray providing a quick way to launch it.
 Also the icon will get red when updates are available.